Extra Help eligibility

-Extra Help is a federal program that helps pay for some to most of the out-of-pocket costs of Medicare prescription drug coverage.
-It is also known as the Part D Low-Income Subsidy (LIS).
-If your monthly income up to $1,538 in 2018 ($2,078 for couples) and your assets are below specified limits, you may be eligible for Extra Help (see the Extra Help income and asset limit chart for details).
+- If your monthly income is up to $1,903 in 2024 ($2,575 for couples) and your assets are below specified limits, you may be eligible for Extra Help (see the Extra Help income and asset limit chart for details).
+These limits include a $20 income disregard that the Social Security Administration (SSA) automatically subtracts from your monthly unearned income (e.g., retirement income).

 Even if your income or assets are above the eligibility limits, you could still qualify for Extra Help because certain types of income and assets may not be counted, in addition to the $20 mentioned above.

-The Extra Help program offers the following benefits:
+The Extra Help program (also called the Part D Low-Income Subsidy) offers the following benefits:

 - Pays for your Part D premium up to a state-specific benchmark amount